bastienrobert/la-ferme/packages/server/README.md

-# La Ferme - Client
+# La Ferme - Server

-Here is the server codebase.
+This package contains the server application using GraphQL and PostgreSQL.

 ## Install